Som23Git/k8s-learning/certified-kubernetes-administrator/README.md

 - Replicaset
 - Node-controller
 - PV-Binder-controller
-- Replication-controller
-and many more ...
+- Replication-controller and many more ...

 All the above controller(s) are packaged into a single process called `Kube-controller-manager`.

-#### Commands that you can use to find the kube-apiserver
+#### Commands that you can use to find the kube-controller-manager

 ```
 ---- kubeadm setup ----